-Do you often cook potatoes and want to throw a few pieces your turtle’s way?
-Good news: potatoes won’t hurt a turtle.
-However, they aren’t the most nutritious option for them, either.
-Much of their diet needs to be greens and similar veggies.
+Do you often cook potatoes and want to give a few pieces to your turtle?
+The good news is that cooked, peeled potatoes won’t hurt a healthy adult omnivorous turtle.
+However, they aren’t the most nutritious options for them either .

 What Do Turtles Eat?